❝Doing well with money has little to do with how smart you are and a lot to do with how you behave. And behavior is hard to teach.❞ -Morgan Housel

 I'm sitting at my desk in math class.
 I'm in middle school, and I'm pretty bored.
 At the end of class, the teacher asks if I could speak to him for a minute.
 I am being chosen to take advanced math classes.
 I've always been good at math, and now it seems my teacher is noticing.
 I start taking the advanced classes, but it's still not what I would call challenging; it's actually fun.
 This math stuff just really makes sense to me.

 Ten years later, I'm working as a bank teller part-time as I go to college.
 I'm taking a lot of finance and economics courses.
 Between my work at the bank and my courses, I'm learning a lot about personal finance.
-Most of my presentations in front of these classes were about personal finance.
+Most of my presentations in front of these classes are about personal finance.
 It seems like personal finance is just an application of math.
 I quietly wonder to myself how people can do dumb things with their money.
 They must know better, I imagine to myself.

 Two years later, I have to cut back my hours at the bank because the upper-level classes are pretty intense.
 I have to supplement my income with credit cards.
 It's okay, I think to myself, because I will have graduated and moved to Minneapolis in just a few months.
 I'm going to get a high-paying job, and all my problems will be solved.

 Shortly after moving to Minneapolis, I work as a desk jockey helping people peddle subprime mortgages to people who can't afford them.
 I hate this job.
-I hate with the company's doing, and I hate my role as a cog in this machine that I don't like.
+I hate what the company's doing, and I hate my role as a cog in this machine that I don't like.
 As a result, this job only lasted a few months.
 Now I find myself unemployed in an expensive city.

 By the time I found the job that would eventually launch my career, I have racked up over $25,000 of credit card debt across 15 credit cards.
 My minimum payments are enough to pay rent at a nice apartment.
 My interest payments over a year are over $5,000.